7 Insignificant Homeschool Perks that Make a Big Difference

 Around here, the public schools sell coupon books for classroom funds.
 There is usually a reward program where, depending on how many books are sold, kids can attend a classroom party or ice cream social.
 There is a lot of pressure to help the school raise money, and kids are often the ones that feel the pressure and disappointment the most.

-As homeschoolers, we have freedom to choose our own means of funding our curriculum, supplies, and field trips.
+As homeschoolers, we have the freedom to choose our own means of funding our curriculum, supplies, and field trips.
 Our children can work for funds either through traditional jobs, direct selling, or alternative paths instead of outside-imposed fundraisers.

 Enjoy your homeschool perks!
 The cumulative effect of these small benefits reaps massive rewards for our kids and for our families!
+What perks have you found as you homeschool?
+Anything you would add to this list?
+Tell us in the comments!

 Learn more about those larger benefits of homeschooling with this FREE GUIDE.